ICSE-Watch-Parties/2021/watch-party-guidelines.md

 Updating your Announcement
 : - Please update your announcements right away in case of any changes to your watch party.
+  - Plan for uncertainty.
+If possible, describe your plans in case you have to downscale the party or are able to upscale it.

 <!-- ## Points to consider outside of the announcement template
 - do you need any support staff for the watch party? -->